Skip to main content

 Project overview

-This project replaces the 100-year-old Ames Lake Trestle Bridge with a wider structure and straighter bridge approaches.
-The improvements are designed to increase sight distance for drivers and provide a safe, unrestricted crossing for trucks and vehicles of all sizes.
-In addition, the new bridge will be designed to have less environmental impact on Ames Creek and the surrounding wetlands.
+This project replaced the 100-year-old Ames Lake Trestle Bridge on Ames Lake-Carnation Rd NE with a wider structure and straighter bridge approaches.
+The improvements increase sight distance for drivers and provide a safe, unrestricted crossing for trucks and vehicles of all sizes.
+In addition, the new bridge has less environmental impact on Ames Creek and the surrounding wetlands.

 The bridge crosses Ames Creek on Ames Lake-Carnation Road NE, in rural unincorporated King County between Redmond, WA and Carnation, WA.
 View larger image (347KB)

 The Ames Lake Trestle Bridge was built 100 years ago and was originally designed with narrow lanes for much smaller vehicles compared with what we see on the road today.
-The bridge has a posted weight restriction for specific large trucks and specialized hauling vehicles.
-Replacing the bridge will provide a safer, unrestricted crossing for the community.
+The previous bridge had a posted weight restriction for specific large trucks and specialized hauling vehicles.
+The new bridge provides a safer, unrestricted crossing for the community.

-The original timber piles that support the deck are decaying.
-Over time, the poor condition of the piles could prohibit large trucks and emergency vehicles from crossing, which eventually would require the bridge to be shut down completely.
+The timber piles that supported the old deck were decaying.
+Over time, the poor condition of the piles prohibited large trucks and emergency vehicles from crossing, which eventually could have required the bridge to be shut down completely.

 Project timeline